 You keep it up.
 Let’s all keep it up.
 Remember, you can tell that a Navy Pilot is lying because his lips are moving.

 aka CDR Jack Woodul, USNR(RET)

 — — — — — — — — — — — — — — — — — — — — — — — — — — —

 Beginning in the Fall 1991 issue of The Tailhook Association’s quarterly publication, The Hook magazine, until Fall 2011, a series of light-hearted articles were published under the title: “The Further Adventures of Youthly Puresome.”
 Youthly is the alter ego of Jack Woodul, a native of New Mexico who went through the Navy’s Training Command in the early ’60s and earned his Naval Aviator’s wings.
 He flew the A-4 Skyhawk in Vietnam, and after leaving active duty continued to fly F-8 Crusaders and F-4 Phantoms with the NAS Dallas Reserves.
 When not bagging flight time in gray jets, he was an airline pilot in “real life.”

-By clicking on the links in the menu bar above, you will be taken to a page where you can click on links to read the individual articles in PDF format (Adobe Acrobat).
-There were 66 issues of The Hook with Youthly Puresome articles.
-Five early ones were reprinted in later issues and, in these cases, the later issue version is the one presented here.
-There will, over time, be some unpublished articles and other works of Jack Woodul (aka, YP) published on this site.
+A few of the Youthly Puresome stories are still available by clicking on the links in the menu bar above, and then you can click on links to read the individual articles in PDF format (Adobe Acrobat).
+There will be, over time, some unpublished articles and other works of Jack Woodul (aka, YP) published on this site.
 The menu-bar link to Duel Over Douai is for a novel of World War I aviation co-written by Jack, Barrett Tillman and Robert “Boom” Powell.